AnyFetch/developers.anyfetch.com/guides/hello-universe.md

 }
 ```

-> Note subcompany name must be unique across all companies.
+> Note: subcompany name must be unique across all companies.

 You may customize the hydraters list according to your needs.

-A renewed request for `/subcompanies` with our master token will now yield this subcompany.
-Note however the same request with `newuser@subcompany.fr` will still be `[]`, since he was migrated to the subcompany which has no subcompanies by itself.
+A renewed request for `GET /subcompanies` with our master token will now yield this subcompany.
+Note however the same request made with `newuser@subcompany.fr` will still be `[]`, since this user was migrated to the new subcompany which has no subcompanies by itself.

 You can now send documents as usual with the second user.